-The main cause of this pain is a sprain in ligament or muscle strain.
-In most cases, this may happen due to the activity you’re not accustomed to such as picking up heavy load, moving furniture, etc.
+The leading cause of this pain is a sprain in ligament or muscle strain.
+In most cases, this may happen due to the activity you’re not accustomed to, such as picking up a heavy load, moving furniture, etc.

 Conditions Causing Spine Pain

-These may occur due to an injury, repeated stress, or even a condition such as osteoporosis, that cause bones to go weak and brittle.
+These may occur due to an injury, repeated stress, or even a condition such as osteoporosis that causes bones to go weak and brittle.

-Natural aging or wear-and-tear results in degenerated discs which irritate spinal nerves and leads to instability causing pain.
+The natural aging or wear-and-tear results in degenerated discs, which irritate spinal nerves and leads to instability, causing pain.

-Weak outer wall of spinal disc can bulge towards the nerves causing painful nerve irritation.
+The weak outer wall of the spinal disc can bulge towards the nerves causing painful nerve irritation.

 Rupture of tearing of the outer wall of a spinal disc can cause the soft material in the disc to squeeze out and press on the adjoining nerves.
-The patient may experience weakness in legs, numbness or pain in the back.
+The patient may experience weakness in the legs, numbness, or pain in the back.